-5.4.2.1.
-Academic Tuition Assistance - Each academic year, Glenville State College awards tuition assistance to students who have demonstrated academic excellence.
-These awards are available to in-state and out-of-state students and are renewable.
+- 5.4.2.1.
+Academic Tuition Assistance Each academic year, Glenville State College awards tuition assistance to students who have demonstrated academic excellence.
+Some awards are available for students with extreme financial need.
+These awards are available to in-state and out-of-state students and are renewable. - 5.4.2.2.

-- 5.4.2.2.
 Other Tuition Assistance Each academic year, Glenville State College awards tuition assistance to students who have demonstrated excellence in music or athletics.
 These awards are available to in-state and out-of-state students.
 Students must apply directly to the appropriate departments. - 5.4.2.3.
 Foundation Scholarships There are a variety of scholarships, worth various amounts, available each academic year to in-state or out-of-state students.
-Most of these are renewable if minimum standards are met.
+Most of these are renewable if minimum standards are met. - 5.4.2.4.
+Pioneer Scholarship Pioneer scholars need to successfully complete all admissions requirements.
+First-generation scholars must have a 2.5 high school or college transfer GPA to be awarded.
+All other students must have a 3.0 GPA.
+This scholarship is open to all new out-of-state and metro students.
+This is an out-of-state tuition waiver based on academic qualification and is coordinated with the financial aid package. - 5.4.2.5.
+WV PROMISE Scholarship The PROMISE Scholarship is administered by the West Virginia Higher Education Policy Commission is Charleston, West Virginia.
+The FAFSA must be submitted by March 1, and the PROMISE application must be submitted by March 1 via the College Foundation of West Virginia (CFWV) website.
+Specific criteria must be met to be eligible initially and for renewals.